amadev/deploy-mcp/README.md

-# install-mcp-aio
+# deploy-mcp

-Ansible playbook for MCP all-in-one
+Ansible playbook for MCP

+# environment variables for cloud access should be set before the playbook call
+ansible-playbook deploy-mcp/site.yml